dd32/td-gh-ex/readme.txt

 === MyKnowledgeBase ===
 Contributors: Guido07111975
-Version: 6.5
+Version: 6.6
 Requires PHP: 5.6
 Requires at least: 5.2
-Tested up to: 5.4
+Tested up to: 5.5
 License: GNU General Public License v3 or later License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Tags: one-column, two-columns, right-sidebar, full-width-template, custom-background, custom-header, custom-menu, featured-images, footer-widgets, post-formats, sticky-post, blog, editor-style, microformats, translation-ready

 == Description ==
 MyKnowledgeBase is a lightweight and mobile-friendly WordPress theme.
 Personalize your website via the Customizer in your dashboard and by using a custom post or page template.
-With 2 of the custom page templates you can transform your categories and posts into a Knowledge Base, FAQ, Wiki or Link Portal.
+With 2 of the custom page templates you can transform your categories and posts into a knowledge base, FAQ, wiki or link portal.
 It also contains multiple widget areas.
 Enjoy!

 == Installation ==